 1) SLDs are current-dependent devices.
 The quantity of optical power radiated by SLD is therefore proportional to the current.
 As a result, unlike laser diodes, SLDs do not have a sharp spike in intensity but instead increase gradually as the current increases.

-2) Superluminescent diodes (SLD) combine a laser diode’s output power and brightness with a broad LED-like visual spectrum.
+2) SLD combines a laser diode’s output power and brightness with a broad LED-like visual spectrum.

 So there you have it: the 4 exceptional and unique properties of SLEDs that make them ideal for optical coherence tomography (OCT).
-Let’s move on to the last segment of the blog to learn why to superluminescent diodes for optical coherence tomography.
+Let’s move on to the last segment of the blog to learn why we use superluminescent diodes for optical coherence tomography.

 Let’s start with a quick overview of OCT.
-Optical coherence tomography, according to Wikipedia, is an imaging technique that captures micrometer-resolution, two- and three-dimensional images from within optical scattering media using low-coherence light.
+Optical coherence tomography is an imaging technique that captures micrometer-resolution, two- and three-dimensional images from within optical scattering media using low-coherence light.

 It’s used in medical imaging and non-destructive testing in the workplace.
 To put it another way, OCT is a new technology for high-resolution cross-sectional imaging.